Last updated: March 14, 2026

 6. Brand Reputation and Support

-We consider the track record of each manufacturer: how long they have been in the EMF shielding space, whether they publish transparent test data, how they handle warranty claims, and whether they have a history of accurate (not inflated) marketing claims.
+Track record of each manufacturer: years in the EMF shielding space, transparency of test data, warranty claim handling, and accuracy of marketing claims.

-Frequency Blockers participates in affiliate programs.
-When you purchase a product through our links, we may earn a commission at no additional cost to you.
-This does not influence our review process: products that fail our 6-point framework are not recommended, regardless of affiliate potential.
+- We use affiliate links.
+When you purchase through our links, we may earn a commission at no extra cost.
+This does not influence recommendations.
+See our Affiliate Disclosure.

 Corrections and Updates